itnok/ansible-role-update-ubuntu/README.md

 Steps performed are:

+  - Get updated facts about the current Ubuntu running state
   - Update apt package cache
   - Get list of available updates
   - Perform upgrade of all upgradable packages to the latest version